llm-d/llm-d-model-service/README.md

 What's in store for `Modelservice` in the near future, in no specific order.

-- [ ] Multiple base models: Create HTTPRoute and related routing configuration needed to support multiple base models effectively
+- [ ] Multiple base models: Create HTTPRoute and related routing configuration
-- [ ] LoRA adapters: Create LoRA controller that integrates well with `ModelService`
+- [ ] LoRA adapters: Create LoRA controller that integrates with `ModelService`
-- [ ] Routing weights: Allow a single logical model to expose multiple related model versions behind the same endpoint via routing weights
+- [ ] Routing weights: Allow a logical model to expose multiple model versions via routing weights
 - [ ] In-cluster model caching: download model artifacts once into cluster and reuse
 - [ ] Node-level model caching: pre-load model artifacts onto nodes for fast model loading
 - [ ] BaseConfig CRD: migrate from the use of configmaps to CRD for `baseconfig` resources
-- [ ] Model Warm-Start Mechanisms: Enable pre-initialization hooks or lifecycle events to preload models or weights ahead of serving readiness.
 - [ ] Prometheus metrics exporter: Emit controller metrics
-- [ ] Enable multi-node inferencing
+- [ ] Enable multi-node inferencing: for instance, using LWS integration